alphagov/content-data-api/docs/etl-process.md

 # Collecting user metrics

 This is a general overview of how we collect and store user metrics.

 Metrics are collected on a daily basis from a variety of data sources.
 Monthly aggregations of the daily score are then pre-calculated and stored in a separate table.

-These processes run as Rake task daily in the early morning from Jenkins.
+These processes are implemented as a Rake task which runs daily via a Kubernetes CronJob.
 They are referred to as ETL processors in the codebase as they follow a Extract, Transform and Load (ETL) design pattern.

 The process begins with the MainProcessor which co-ordinates:
 - setting up the Facts metric table